ibm-cloud-docs/containers/cs_users.md

 <dl>
 <dt>Resource instance</dt>
   <dd><p>Each {{site.data.keyword.cloud_notm}} service in your account is a resource that has instances.
 The instance differs by service.
-For example, in {{site.data.keyword.containerlong_notm}}, the instance is a cluster, but in {{site.data.keyword.cloudcerts_long_notm}}, the instance is a certificate.
+For example, in {{site.data.keyword.containerlong_notm}}}, the instance is a cluster, but in {{site.data.keyword.cloudcerts_long_notm}}, the instance is a certificate.
 By default, resources also belong to the default resource group in your account.
 You can assign users an access role to a resource instance for the following scenarios.
   <ul><li>All {{site.data.keyword.cloud_notm}} IAM services in your account, including all clusters in {{site.data.keyword.containerlong_notm}} and images in {{site.data.keyword.registrylong_notm}}.</li>
   <li>All instances within a service, such as all the clusters in {{site.data.keyword.containerlong_notm}}.</li>
   <li>All instances within a region of a service, such as all the clusters in the **US South** region of {{site.data.keyword.containerlong_notm}}.</li>